FAQs

 Directions

-Children in all SMS programs travel by car to and from camp.
+Children in all St. Mark’s Summer programs travel by car to and from camp.
 Each family will be required to submit a list of authorized drivers to pick up their camper(s).

 Daily snacks and lunch are provided for all participants.
 The food service professionals at St. Mark’s School provide a well-balanced, nutritious lunch.
 Each day, menu choices include an entrée, sides, drink and dietary restriction alternatives.
 We also provide a daily snack.
 If your child has a food allergy or special dietary needs please be in touch with us before the summer.